fabien-h/acta/docs/api-essentials.md

 }
 ```

-If you need a more complex behaviour, you can pass a callback instead of the local state key.
-The callback will receive the updated state as argument.
+If you need a more complex behavior, you can pass a callback instead of the local state key.
+The callback will receive the updated state as an argument.

 **Example**